Airbus Exec Jean Botti to Speak at Spring Commencement 1,391 Set to Graduate

-For graduating students, there will be reserved parking in the parking lot located behind the Mitchell College of Business on Jaguar Drive.
+For graduating students, there will be reserved parking in the parking lot located behind the Mitchell College of Business on Student Services Drive.
 Admittance to the Physical Education Building lot is limited to graduating students only.

 Handicapped parking will be limited but is available for students, family and friends.
 Entrance to this parking lot will be from Old Shell Road only (behind the Mitchell Center).
 Proper tags must be visible for access to this lot.

 Guests entering at Stadium Drive should park in the Gamma Residence Hall Parking Lot.